ejmahler/SplineLibrary/docs/SplineTypes.md

 If you're not sure which one to use, start with these three.

 ### Natural Spline
-The Natural Spline computes the curvature for each point, using a formula that involves every point in the input, then interpolates the spline based on the list of points and the corresponding list of curvatures.
+The Natural Spline computes the curvature for each point, based on the position of every point, then interpolates the spline based on the list of points and the corresponding list of curvatures.

 To use, import the appropriate header:
 `#include "spline_library/natural/natural_spline.h"`

 Create a Natural Spline by passing a std::vector<Vector3D> to the constructor, containing a list of points to interpolate through:
-`std::shared_ptr<Spline> mySpline(new NaturalSpline(myPointList));`
+`std::shared_ptr<Spline> mySpline = std::make_shared<NaturalSpline<QVector2D>>(myPointList);`

 ##### Advantages
 * Curvature is continuous [(?)](Glossary.md#continuous-curvature)